Pelau

-Pelau is a traditional rice dish from the West Indies (Guadeloupe, Dominica) and Caribbean countries such as Trinidad and Tobago, Grenada, Saint Lucia and the Virgin Islands.
+Pelau is a traditional rice dish from the West Indies.
 Its main ingredients typically include meat (usually chicken or beef), rice, pigeon peas or cowpeas, coconut milk and sugar.
 Various vegetables and spices may be added.
 Common spices used in the dish are cardamom, cloves, cumin, and coriander.
 The meat is caramelised in brown sugar along with onion and garlic and the other ingredients are then added one by one, resulting in a dark brown stew.

 An alternative preparation method is to sauté the meat, precook the rice, prepare the dish and bake it in the oven.
 Side dishes are optional; coleslaw is a typical choice.